5 Tips for Getting the Most Out of Your Consultants

 Over the decades that we’ve spent with clients, we’ve noticed that there are several things companies can do to make the most out of their consulting engagement.

 On our end, of course, we promise to be professional, prepared, honest, and eager to help you find the most effective and valuable solution to your problems.
 But how about on your company’s end?
-What can you do to ensure that you get the most value out of your consultants?
+What can you do to ensure that you get the most value out of your ERP consultants and CRM consultants?

 In a sense, this is a pitch meeting: you want your consultant to be able to pitch you on their services.
 You could ask about past successes they’ve had with clients, a major challenge they had to overcome in a project, or how they’d begin to approach the issue that your business needs assistance with.
 Always ask for details – there’s no need to be satisfied with vague descriptions or empty assertions.